hermangroup/docs/governance/eight-steps.rst

 Consider arrangements for large requests
   If you are requesting a significant amount of funding, there is an understandable concern that you will deliver on your promises to the network.
-Reach out to trusted intermediaries such as `Dash Core Group, Inc. <bradley.zastrow@dash.org>`_ or `Green Candle, Inc.
+Reach out to trusted intermediaries such as `Historia Core Group, Inc. <bradley.zastrow@historia.network>`_ or `Green Candle, Inc.
   <https://greencandle.io>`_ in advance for advice on escrow, and make
   the conditions for escrow release public and part of the proposal.
 If your proposal is so large that uses a significant percentage of the